drostlab/orthologr/vignettes/blast.md

 4: AT1G01110.2 333544|PACid:16034284      0         93.56         528
 5: AT1G01180.1 909860|PACid:16056125      0         92.58         310
 6: AT1G01220.1 470155|PACid:16047984      0         96.69        1056
 ```

-This way we could filter out a high confidence set of orthologous genes from the
+This way we could filter out a high confidence set of homologous genes from the
 `one_to_one` class of genes.

-In reality most orthology inference programs and methods perform way more
+In reality most homology inference programs and methods perform way more
 complicated and sophisticated analyses to distinguish true orthologs from true paralogs
 (in-paralogs, out-paralogs, etc.).
 These subsequent analyses can also be performed using
 the above introduced split-apply-combine strategy.